cjreeder/Go-Deep-Dive/interfaces.md

 **The Interface Type - A Better Definition**

 Interface
-: An Interface provides a way to specify the behavior of an object.
+: An Interface is a type that provides a way to specify the behavior of an object.
 We use interfaces to create common abstractions that multiple objects can implement. -100 Go Mistakes

   - Interfaces are ...
     - like a contract or a set of expectations applied to a type - enrolled (an object or type can enroll an interface)